 The different parts of an Acorn-fed Ibérico ham (Jamón Ibérico de Bellota) provide different degrees of curation and different aromas, textures and flavors.

 Anatomy of Iberico Ham:

-Babilla or Contramaza: This part is behind the “maza”.
-It is quite narrow and has less meat.
-It is not as juicy because it is covered with less fat.
-It is confined by the femur and hip bone.
+Babilla or Contramaza: This part is behind the “maza,” which is quite narrow and has less meat.
+Also, this part of the ham is less “juicy” because it is covered with less fat, it is usually confined by the femur and hip bone.

-Jarrete: Located between the “caña” and the “maza”.
-The meat form this part is not as tender as the babilla, and offers complex and concentrated flavors.
-It can also be sliced into cubes of ham as the meat has a firmer texture.
+Jarrete: Located between the “caña” and the “maza;” The meat that forms this part is not as tender as the babilla, but offers complex and concentrated flavors.
+The Jarrete can also be sliced into cubes of ham as the meat has a firmer texture.

-Punta: This is one of the juiciest parts of the ham.
-It has a higher fat to meat ratio, and is really tasty due to the marbling of fat into the muscle.
-It is at the opposite extreme to the hoof.
+Punta: This is one of the juiciest parts of the ham since it has a higher fat to meat ratio, thus giving it a really tasty flavor.
+This unique delicate and beautiful flavor is partly due to the marbling of fat into the muscle; the Punta is at the opposite side to the hoof.

-Enjoy and remember to visit us to get the tastiest cured meat in the world, Jamón Ibérico de Bellota.
+Enjoy and remember to visit us to get the tastiest products directly imported from Spain in the USA.
+Visit us at IbericoClub.com